jonkit/jonkit.github.io/_posts/2020-01-01-i-hate-new-years-resolutions-a-recap.md

 Music has always been important to me.
 I used to go to a lot of concerts and I love talking about music.
 My children have taken to wanting to listen to music as well (though their taste is questionable).
 Every time I start to read year-end lists of best songs and albums I always struggle to name my own.
 I want to spend more time reading about and listening to music.

 There’s a lot of overlap with these goals and if I accomplish them I think that a lot of parts of my life will be greatly improved.

+Hope springs eternal.

+Happy New Year everyone.

 PS - it is not lost on my that the previous post on this site is exactly one year ago.
 Hopefully that’s not the case in 2021.